+- Please call me: Carol (pronouns: she/her)

+- Email: lisijiaa@mail.ubc.ca

-- Please call me: Cassandra (pronouns: she/her) - Email: hesse.cassandra@alumni.ubc.ca - Office hours by appointment - Cassandra is a PhD student in the Department of Educational & Counselling Psychology & Special Education.
-Her areas of interest and expertise focus specifically on controversial human sexuality and developmental behavioral concepts.
+- Office hours by appointment

+- Carol is a first year masters student in the Department of Psychology, studying quantitative methods.
+Her research area of interest is structural equation modelling, bifactor models, and reliability measures.